 When I was about then years old I became a volunteer at the Van Wyck Museum in Fishkill.
 My Mother being the Town Historian was deeply involved in getting the museum up and running.
 They would have archaeological digs on the property and surrounding areas.
 It was interesting to see what would come out of the ground after more than two hundred years.
 Broken dishes, pieces of clay pipes, corn cobs and that’s just the stuff they found under the outhouse.
 I learned that every object must have some kind of history.
 When I bring home an old key and my husband tells me it’s probably from a ’46 Chevy, I can’t help think about who, what, when and where.

 My Dad was a refrigeration man by trade.
 He later went to work for the post office.
 He was a quiet man that enjoyed observing nature.
-He would put fruit jice on the end of his finger and let the yellow jackets come for a drink.
+He would put fruit juice on the end of his finger and let the yellow jackets come for a drink.
 He would play with a spider by letting it chase and be chased by the eraser on the end of his pencil.
 He always had a pencil tucked behind his ear.
-It was so he could be ready at all times to do a crossword puzzle. he did at least one a day.
+It was so he could be ready at all times to do a crossword puzzle.
+He did at least one a day.
 Sometimes he would get stuck for the answer, and a challenge would begin.
 Find the answer!
 He would pull out this huge, heavy, 8″ thick Websters dictionary and ask me to look something up.
 Whenever there was a question about something, we referred to the dictionary.
-There was no suck thing as google or the internet.
-If Dad didn’t know the answers , the dictionary did.
+There was no such thing as Google or the internet.
+If Dad didn’t know the answers, the dictionary did.
 I now have a small collection of old dictionaries.
-Sometimes I find a word that is defunct in today’s language. sometimes I enjoy reading the dictionary, thanks to Dad.
+Sometimes I find a word that is defunct in today’s language.
+Sometimes I enjoy just reading the dictionary, thanks to Dad.

 I enjoy seeing what people throw away, that must be the Charlotte Osterc in me.
-I always think about the history of things, that must be my Mother in me When I open one of my dictionaries to read, that must be my Dad in me.
-After a stressful day at work I enjoy spending time in the garden that must be my grandfather in me.
+I always think about the history of certain items.
+That must be my Mother in me.
+When I open one of my dictionaries to read, that must be my Dad in me.
+After a stressful day at work I enjoy spending time in the garden.
+That must be my grandfather in me.
 My husband reminds me that I have jumped into a few dumpsters in my time too.
 I’m sure Opa was there cheering me on.

-This was originally typed on a electric Smith-Corona, Cornet Super 12.
+This was originally typed on an electric Smith-Corona, Cornet Super 12.
 For correct grammar and spelling I referred to my 1966 Grosset-Webster Dictionary.